Autarchy of the Private Cave

 BamBook is a Kyiv-based internet shop.

-On the 28th of February, 2007, I ordered a book from them, and paid for it from the credit card at the time of order.
+On the 28th of February, 2007, I ordered a book from them, and paid for it with a credit card at the time of order.
 Soon I had a confirmation email, which said that the book will be delivered not later than the 16th of March (they promise 10-working-days delivery, so the date looked fine).

 At the end of March, after writing several emails to BamBook, they responded with an official-looking “sorry for delay” and “we’ll do our best to deliver soon”.